 And no amount of training on the glutes will affect cellulite on the butt area either.

-To tighten your skin and reduce cellulite the most effective SAFE technology is deep-acting, high-power radiofrequency.
+To tighten your skin and reduce cellulite, the most effective SAFE technologies are deep-acting, high-power radiofrequency and deep-acting, high-power ultrasound cavitation.

-Light or superficial RF does not work and any other technology is either not effective and/or not safe.
+Light or superficial RF or cavitation does not work and any other technology is either not effective and/or not safe.

 Again, unless you are an oligarch, it makes sense to do lots work for your glute muscles for free at the gym and keep your budget of £1,500-£4,000 (that a reasonably prices course of HIFEM would cost you) for deep-acting, high-power radiofrequency to tone your skin and reduce cellulite.
 In this way you will get an overall lifted, “tight”, smooth look.